Catholic Church in Bosnia and Herzegovina: Medieval era

-At the time, the Bosnian Church, accused of heresy, existed in the medieval Bosnia.
-The first missionaries that got the exclusive right to missionary work and inquisition in the medieval Bosnia were the Dominicans.
+At the time, the Bosnian Church, accused of heresy, existed in medieval Bosnia.
+The first missionaries that got the exclusive right to missionary work and inquisition in medieval Bosnia were the Dominicans.
 Any priest that used the native language in the liturgy could become suspicious of heresy.
 For this reason, in 1233, Pope Gregory IX deposed Bishop Vladimir and appointed his successor John the German, who was also a Dominican friar.
 After the seat of the Bishop of Bosnia was moved to Đakovo in 1247, the influence of the Dominicans in Bosnia started to diminish.

-The Franciscans were also present in the medieval Bosnia since the early 13th century.
-Pope Nicholas IV, who was also a Franciscan, granted them in 1291 the jurisdiction over inquisition in Bosnia together with the Dominicans.
+The Franciscans were also present in medieval Bosnia since the early 13th century.
+Pope Nicholas IV, who was also a Franciscan, granted them in 1291 the jurisdiction over the inquisition in Bosnia together with the Dominicans.
 These rights were confirmed to them by Pope Boniface VIII.
 Ever since that time, the Dominicans and the Franciscans competed over the exclusive right over the missionary work and inquisition in Bosnia.
 Finally, it was Pope John XXII who, in 1327, granted the Franciscan these exclusive rights.
 Since that time, the influence of Dominicans significantly diminished, and with the Ottoman conquest in the 15th century, it completely vanished.
-Neither of these religious order made an effort to educate the local secular clergy, but instead fought over the influence in the country.
+Neither of these religious orders made an effort to educate the local secular clergy but instead fought over the influence in the country.

-Even afterward, the Franciscans spent little time to educate the local secular clergy.
-Instead, the Bosnian vicar fra Bartul of Auvergne tried to attract foreign Franciscans to do the missionary work.
+Even afterward, the Franciscans spent little time educating the local secular clergy.
+Instead, the Bosnian vicar Fra Bartul of Auvergne tried to attract foreign Franciscans to do missionary work.
 The Franciscans gained a number of privileges, including the election of provincials, apostolic visitators, vicars and bishops.